This page introduces Access Transparency logging.

 1 Cloud Storage is the only compatible storage backend for App

 currently supported by Access Transparency.

 What’s included in the logs?

 Access Transparency logs are generated when people working for Google access data uploaded by you into an Access Transparency supported service (for example, viewing one of the labels on your Compute Engine instance), except when:

 - You grant the person accessing the data permission via your Cloud Identity and Access Management

-- Cloud Audit Logging (when enabled) will be generated whenever you have a Google employee working with you to whom you have given access via Cloud Identity and Access Management.
+- Cloud Audit Logs (when enabled) are generated whenever you have a Google employee working with you to whom you have given access via Cloud Identity and Access Management.

 - Google is legally prohibited from notifying you of the access.

 - The data in question is a public resource identifier.
-For example, Cloud Project IDs or Cloud Storage Bucket IDs.
+For example, GCP project IDs or Cloud Storage bucket names.

 - Google uses an internal version of Binary Authorization to check that system code running on Access Transparency services has been reviewed by a second party.